HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ERROR 1213 (HY000): Deadlock found when trying to get lock; try restarting transaction
 ```

+> !Note
+>
-Note: In MySQL 5.7 and above, a new transaction will not be started immediately after a deadlock rollback occurs in the transaction.
+> In MySQL 5.7 and above, a new transaction will not be started immediately after a deadlock rollback occurs in the transaction.
 You can refer to the official BUG link: <https://bugs.mysql.com/bug.php?id=98133>.
 HotDB Server does compatibility processing for the above BUGs: for the lock timeout, deadlock detection, and back-end disconnection, MySQL 5.7 and above will determine whether to start a new transaction according to the front-end connection of autocommit.

 ### SQL error reporting log

 If the following error information is returned during SQL execution, the compute node will record it in the compute node log (hotdb-unusualsql.log):

 - ERROR information caused by primary key\\unique key conflict or foreign key constraint not satisfied (i.e. MySQL error code 1062, 1216, 1217, 1451, 1452, 1557, 1761, 1762, 3008)
 - Data overflow (i.e. MySQL error code 1264, 1690, 3155, 3669) and data truncation (i.e. MySQL error code 1265, 1292, 1366) caused by data type conversion or implicit conversion
 - Involving binlog unsafe statements (i.e. MySQL error codes 1418, 1592, 1663, 1668, 1669, 1671, 1673, 1674, 1675, 1693, 1714, 1715, 1716, 1719, 1722, 1724, 1727, 1785, 3006, 3199, 3570, 3571, MY-010908, MY-013098)
 - When the INSERT operation is performed on the sharding table whose sharding key is not an auto-incremental field, the INSERT of auto increment is specified externally.
 - Mismatch between MATCH and AFFECT in UPDATE statement
 - Zero rows are deleted in DELETE
 - UPDATE or DELETE AFFECT are more than 10000 rows
 - INSERT, UPDATE, DELETE, and DDL statements are used in HINT statements
 - ERROR information is reported during the execution of DDL statements.
 In addition, there will be additional logging in the following two cases: 1.
 When the character set of the specified table or field in CREATE TABLE or ALTER TABLE is inconsistent with the character set of the data source or the character set used in the connection; 2.
 In the sharding table of CREATE TABLE or ALTER TABLE, the primary key or unique key does not contain the sharding key and does not use the global unique constraint to ensure field uniqueness.
 - A partial commit occurs, that is, when some nodes have issued a commit, the rest nodes have not issued a commit but the connection is stopped, or when the rest of the back-end connections have issued a commit, there is no response and the connection is stopped.
 In the above cases, the whole transaction will be recorded to the compute node log.
 - A syntax error occurs.
 - Execution of SQL that cannot be routed due to lack of routing rules, such as ROUTE rules that do not exist in INSERT
 - Execution of SQL blocked by SQL firewall
 - Execution of SQL which timed out
 - Transaction killed due to the dead lock
 - Transaction killed due to data source switching and other reasons
 - Execution of SQL with lock which timed out and rolled back
 - SQL killed after Kill Command is executed
 - SQL being rolled back
 - SQL rolled back caused by abnormal front-end connection and connection stopping
 - Rollback caused by abnormal back-end connection and connection stopping or other exceptions
 - Unexpected throwing of exception by compute node
 - If the above SQLs are too long, the SQL statements will be intercepted, and the WARNING information will be additionally recorded

 For example, execute a SQL with primary key conflict as follows: